Elvis-aws/Dev-Assoc-AWS/FSX File/amazon-fsx.md

 # Amazon FSx offers three types of file systems:
 - Amazon FSx for Windows File Server: Designed for business applications
 - Amazon FSx for Lustre: Designed for compute-intensive workloads.
 Integrates with S3 thus it can store data in different tiers.
-FSx for Lustre does not support Microsoft’s Distributed File System only linux
+FSx for Lustre does not support Microsoft’s Distributed File System only linux.
+FSx for Lustre is a file system better suited for distributed computing for HPC (high-performance computing) and is very expensive
 - Amazon FSx for ONTAP: Multiprotocol file and block storage access, with NetApp’s advanced data management system features and benefits
 - Does not support EFS